 This online course is available for students admitted to a social work program or any other program in which you may need a Biology prerequisite course.
 It is recommended that non-UofL Students obtain prior approval that these courses meet the criteria of your institution before completing your registration.

 The prerequisite courses offered through Kent School of Social Work, Department of Continuing Education, are specifically designed to meet your prerequisite needs; thus each course is not the same as a typical University of Louisville course.

-For non-UofL students your enrollment process is slightly different.
-After receiving your online registration form, a temporary University of Louisville account will be created, which is required to access the course in Blackboard.
-You will receive another email from service account email@example.com that will include instructions on how to access and log into Blackboard to access the course, complete the course, and what to do after you’ve completed the course.
+After receiving your online registration form, a temporary University of Louisville account will be created for you, which is required to access the course in Blackboard.
+You will receive another email from service account email@example.com that will include instructions on how to access and user ID and password to access the course.

-Known for its unique “Special Topic” chapters and emphasis on everyday health concerns, Biology of Humans: Concepts, Applications, and Issues continues to personalize the study of human biology with a conversational writing style, stunning art, abundant applications, and tools to help you develop critical-thinking skills.
-The authors give you a practical and friendly introduction for understanding how their bodies work and for preparing them to navigate today's world of rapidly expanding–and shifting–health information.
+Known for its unique “Special Topic” chapters and emphasis on everyday health concerns, the 6th Edition of Biology of Humans: Concepts, Applications, and Issues continues to personalize the study of human biology using a conversational writing style, vibrant, easy-to-follow illustrations, abundant applications, and a new emphasis on using everyday science literacy skills.
+The authors provide a practical, friendly introduction to the study of the human body, preparing readers to navigate today's rapidly expanding and shifting world of health information.

 Each chapter now features brand-new “Consider This Case” exercises and “Finding and Evaluating Information” activities that challenge readers to think critically and apply their knowledge to solve real-world cases.
 Along with scientific updates and content improvements throughout the text, the 6th Edition also includes a new “Special Topic” chapter on the Obesity Epidemic.

 Course is taken complete online

 Students are not required to meet at specified times or with an instructor.

 University of Louisville Kent School of Social Work

 Questions: Please contact